The Snowling Queen

 WENDELL: Aside, to Wormwood.
 Lo, my Wormwood, mark thee well, and carry

-My deceit forth to Tam, and don’t tarry.
+My deceit forth to Tam, and don’t you tarry.

 Though my hand’s flesh, may look as skin, indeed,